MicrosoftDocs/architecture-center/docs/guide/iiot-guidance/iiot-data.md

 ## Visualization

 There are many options for visualizing your industrial data.
-Your IIoT Analytics Solution may use some or all of these options, depending on the personas using your solution.
+Your IIoT analytics solution may use some or all of these options, depending on the personas using your solution.

 - For Process Engineers and other personas looking to perform ad-hoc analytics and trend visualizations, we recommend using [Azure Time Series Insights explorer](https://docs.microsoft.com/azure/time-series-insights/concepts-ux-panels).
-- For Plant Managers and other personas wanting to develop dashboards, we recommend using Power BI and connecting Power BI with your data in Time Series Insights using the [Power BI connector](https://docs.microsoft.com/azure/time-series-insights/concepts-power-bi).
+- For Plant Managers and other personas wanting to develop dashboards, we recommend using Power BI, and connecting Power BI with your data in Time Series Insights using the [Power BI connector](https://docs.microsoft.com/azure/time-series-insights/concepts-power-bi).
 Using Power BI, these users can also combine external data from your ERP, EAM, or other systems with the data in Time Series Insights.
 - For advanced visualizations, such as schematic views and process graphics, we recommend a custom web application.
 - For Data Scientists interested in using open source data analysis and visualization tools such as Python, Jupyter Notebooks, and [*Matplotlib*](https://matplotlib.org/), we recommend [Azure Notebooks](https://notebooks.azure.com/).